IvanKrivoruchkoHub/jv-internet-shop/README.md

 In this project are two implementations of database:
 * The first BD stores the data in java.util.List.
 * The second BD stores the data in MySQL database.

+You may change DB implementation in /jv-internet-shop/src/main/java/mate/academy/internetshop/factory/DaoAndServiceFactory.
+By default it uses the MySQL implementation.
 <hr>

 Open the project in your IDE.